-Fueling Systems net sales decreased 9 percent in the second quarter and 12 percent in the first six months of 2024, as compared to the prior-year periods.
+Fueling Systems net sales decreased 10 percent in the second third quarter and 11 percent in the first six nine months of 2024, as compared to the prior-year periods.
 This sales decline was primarily due to lower volumes.

-Fueling Systems net sales in the U.S. and Canada decreased 4 percent in the second quarter and 6 percent in the first six months of 2024, as compared to the prior-year periods.
+Fueling Systems net sales in the U.S. and Canada decreased 4 percent in the second third quarter and 6 percent in the first six nine months of 2024, as compared to the prior-year periods.
+Outside the U.S. and Canada, Fueling Systems net sales decreased 22 percent in both the third quarter and first nine months of 2024, as compared to the prior-year periods.
 The decrease was primarily in fuel management systems and pumping systems.
-Outside the U.S. and Canada, Fueling Systems sales decreased 7 percent in the second quarter and 6 percent in the first six months of 2024, as compared to the prior-year periods, due primarily to lower sales in European and Asia Pacific markets.
+Outside the U.S. and Canada, Fueling Systems sales decreased 7 percent in the second quarter and 6 percent in the first six months of 2024, as compared to the prior-year periods, due primarily to lower sales in European and Asia Pacific markets. decreases were across all product lines.